History

 HIS 103 - History of the United States through the Civil War

 Description: The course covers the broad spectrum of American life through a survey of American social, cultural and political events.
 Included are such topics as the rise of colonial America; the American Revolution; the early national period of Washington, Adams, Jefferson and Hamilton; the westward movement; and the antislavery movement which climaxes with the bitter struggle of the Civil War.
-SUNY GE-SDES, SSBS, SUSC; SUNY GEN ED-GSBS, GAMH; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer
+SUNY GE-SDES, SSBS, SUSC, SCRT; SUNY GEN ED-GSBS, GAMH; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer

 Credit Hours: 3